 A webcam that you can connect to a USB port is ideal.
 It allows you to attach your webcam to a tripod that you can move around so I can see your hand and arm from many angles.
 At the same time, you can position your laptop in front of you, on your music rack on your grand piano, or on the top of your upright piano.
 With the computer in front of you, you can see my demonstrations easily.
 You may need to attach your webcam by rubber band to your tripod, although webcam manufacturers are beginning to include a tripod thread in some products.
 Check that carefully before purchasing a webcam, and choose accordingly.
 A webcam with three or four feet is difficult to secure to a tripod.

 It is also possible to have a lesson with the webcam embedded in your computer, but there are enormous drawbacks.
 Turning to see my demonstrations can cause you neck pain, and you cannot move the camera around so I can see what I need to see.
 A good webcam and a tripod will be your allies.

 RECORDING YOUR LESSONS

 My students who record their lessons progress faster than others -- often much faster.
 Please try to find a way to record your lessons that will be convenient for you to listen to or watch after the lesson.
 Some of my students use a simple audio device, and others use a separate video camera.
-There are also a few Skype-call recording programs available.
-An inexpensive Skype-call recording program which works well for some of my students is Call Recorder, which is available only for Macs.
-I used to have Vodburner installed on my PC.
-However, using Vodburner slowed down the connection so much that the video image and/or call sound was often useless, so I abandoned it.
-Hopefully that problem will disappear with continued Vodburner upgrades.
+Skype now has a video and camera feature.
+If the internet connection is strong, it works well.
+If the internet connection is weak, the video recording degrades the call quality, so with a weak internet connection, it is better to only use the video recording feature occasionally.